 - If you’re a frequent Southwest flyer and fall just short of earning Companion Pass, is it worth putting in the effort to earn it?
 Definitely

-- If you have a moderate amount of travel on Southwest planned, and there’s a great credit card bonus that gets you most of the way to Companion Pass, is it worth applying for a card to earn it?
+- If you have a moderate amount of travel on Southwest planned, and there’s a great credit card bonus that gets you most or all of the way to Companion Pass, is it worth applying for a card to earn it?
 Almost certainly

 There’s a lot to love about Southwest in general.
-The airline doesn’t nickel-and-dime, allows free ticket changes, offers all passengers two free checked bags, has a no-expiration policy on vouchers, has great customer service, and offers complimentary drinks and snacks.
+The airline doesn’t nickel-and-dime, allows free ticket changes, offers all passengers two free checked bags, has a no-expiration policy on vouchers, and offers complimentary drinks and snacks.
 The airline also has a huge regional route network in North America, with unrivaled frequencies in many markets.

 Flying Southwest isn’t for everyone, though — there are limits to the carrier’s route network, there’s no first class, and in many cases there are much cheaper airlines (Allegiant, Frontier, Spirit, etc.).